Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Introduction

-Second, cloud WANs have evolved from carrying first-party discretionary traffic to real-time and user-facing traffic.
-As a result, cloud TE systems have to contend with rapid changes in traffic volume which is a hallmark of organic user-driven demands.
-Changes in traffic demands or network topology require quick recomputation of traffic allocations to prevent the network from undergoing both under- and over-utilization due to stale routes.
-Therefore, increased uncertainty in traffic demands coupled with sudden topology changes due to link failures exacerbates the negative effects of long TE control loops on the network performance.
+After a decade of operation, production WAN TE systems are facing two major challenges.
+First, the deployment of new edge sites and datacenters has increased the size of cloud WANs by an order of magnitude~\cite{swan}.
+Larger WAN topologies have increased the complexity of TE optimization and the time required to solve it.
+During the computation of updated flow allocations (even when the five-minute time budget is not exceeded), stale routes will remain in use and lead to suboptimal network performance~\cite{ncflow}.
+Second, WANs have evolved from carrying first-party discretionary traffic to real-time and user-facing traffic~\cite{onewan}.
+As a result, cloud TE systems must react to rapid changes in traffic volume, which is a hallmark of organic user-driven demands.
+Sudden topology changes due to link failures further exacerbate the negative effects of long TE control on network performance.
+Therefore, fast computation of traffic allocations is critical for TE systems to retain performance on large WAN topologies.

-\myparab{ML for TE acceleration.} In this work, we develop a deep learning-based approach for WAN TE to tackle the rapidly increasing scale of TE optimization in cloud WANs.
-Previous work on learning to engineer WAN traffic attempted to achieve similar performance as the TE optmization while operating under demand uncertainty~\cite{learning-to-route}.
-In contrast, we argue that while carefully-designed learning-based TE systems can achieve near-optimal performance, the key benefit of ML-based TE is the run-time acceleration it offers to the TE control loop.
+While linear programming (LP) solvers used by TE systems can find optimal solutions, they struggle to scale with the growing network size.
+State-of-the-art algorithms designed for accelerating TE optimization address this challenge by decomposing the original problem into smaller subproblems (through the partition of WAN topology~\cite{ncflow} or traffic demands~\cite{pop}), and solve them in parallel using LP solvers.
+However, these algorithms face a fundamental tradeoff between speed and performance in the decomposition, restricting themselves to only \textit{a few dozen} subproblems and thus limited parallelism (\S\ref{sec:scaling-te}).

-\myparab{Key insight.} While linear programming (LP) solvers used by TE systems find optimal TE solutions, they scale poorly with network size.
-Moreover, state-of-the-art algorithms for solving LPs are limited in their ability to exploit the parallelism of modern GPU systems.
-Our key insight is the highly parallelizable nature of neural network inference is ideal for accelerating TE optimization.
-Previous work has tackled the scaling challenge of TE optimization by decomposing the network topology into clusters and invoking LP solvers to solve sub-problem for each cluster in parallel~\cite{ncflow}.
-However, due to the iterative nature of routing residual demands after network decomposition, the speed-up is limited (\S\ref{subsec:accelerating-te}).
+Our key insight is that deep learning-based TE schemes may unlock massive parallelism by utilizing \textit{thousands of} GPU threads that are made readily accessible through modern deep learning frameworks~\cite{paszke2019pytorch,tensorflow,chetlur2014cudnn}.
+The enormous parallelism is owing to the well-known affinity between neural networks and GPUs (e.g., SIMD operations on GPUs speed up matrix multiplication), as well as the tremendous community efforts for optimizing neural network inference~\cite{jia2014caffe,inference2015performance,onnx}.
+Meanwhile, by capitalizing on a wealth of historical data from production WANs and exploiting traffic patterns, learning-based algorithms are poised to simultaneously retain TE performance as well.